The Philippines exported US$83.8 billion worth of goods around the globe in 2025, up by 12.2% compared to $74.6 billion five years earlier for 2021.

 As defined by Investopedia, a country whose total value of all imported goods is higher than its value of all exports is said to have a negative trade balance or deficit.
 It would be unrealistic for any exporting nation to expect across-the-board positive trade balances with all its importing partners.
 Similarly, that export country doesn’t necessarily post a negative trade balance with each individual partner with which it exchanges exports and imports.

-Among the Philippines’ trading partners that cause the greatest negative trade balances, Filipino deficits with Brazil (up 54.4%), Vietnam (up 23.9%) and mainland China (up 23.6%) grew at the fastest pace from 2023 to 2024.
+Among the Philippines’ trading partners that cause the greatest negative trade balances, Filipino deficits with mainland China (up 23.5%), South Korea (up 22.4%) and Taiwan (up 12.8%) grew at the fastest pace from 2024 to 2025.

 These cashflow deficiencies clearly indicate competitive disadvantages with the above countries but also represent key opportunities for the Philippines to develop country-specific strategies to strengthen its overall position in international trade.